chenlei-leng/chenlei-leng.github.io/_pages/about.md

   - /about.html
 ---

-I am an academic statistician interested in developing new methods for analyzing large complex data that are high-dimensional, correlated, and/or networked in nature.
+I am an academic statistician developing new methods for analyzing large, complex datasets—particularly those that are high-dimensional, correlated, or network-structured.

-I have worked at various institutes including National University of Singapore, Peking University, University of Munich, and University of Warwick.
+I have held academic positions at several institutions, including the [National University of Singapore](https://www.nus.edu.sg/), [Peking University](https://pku.edu.cn/), the [University of Munich (LMU)](https://www.en.uni-muenchen.de/), and the [University of Warwick](https://warwick.ac.uk/).

-I received a bachelor's degree in Mathematics from the [University of Science and Technology of China (USTC)](https://www.ustc.edu.cn/) and PhD in Statistics from the [University of Wisconsin-Madison](https://www.wisc.edu/).
+I received my bachelor's degree in Mathematics from the [University of Science and Technology of China (USTC)](https://math.ustc.edu.cn/), and a Ph.D. in Statistics from the [University of Wisconsin–Madison](https://stat.wisc.edu/).

-I am an Elected Member of the [International Statistical Institute](https://isi-web.org/) and a Fellow of the [Institute of Mathematical Statistics](https://imstat.org/).
-My past experience includes chairing the Research Section of the Royal Statistical Society and co-directing the Oxford-Warwick Statistics Centre for Doctoral Training.
+I am an Elected Member of the [International Statistical Institute (ISI)](https://isi-web.org/) and a Fellow of the [Institute of Mathematical Statistics (IMS)](https://imstat.org/).
+My previous roles include chairing the Research Section of the Royal Statistical Society and co-directing the Oxford–Warwick Statistics Centre for Doctoral Training.

 News
 ======